Code-Institute-Submissions/CI-MilestoneProject-1/README.md

 <!--BUGS-->

-- ### Credits

-  - Media
+- ### Media

   - Pexels and Unspalsh is used to get images for the site.
   - Am I Responsive is used to check responsiveness on different devices.